Yu-Gi-Oh! Zexal: Anime

 The anime was first teased on December 9, 2010, revealing details would be unveiled at the Japanese encore screening of Yu-Gi-Oh!
 3D: Bonds Beyond Time on February 20, 2011.
 The series' name was revealed on December 13, 2010, via a leak from the February 2011 issue of V Jump.
 It was revealed that Satoshi Kuwahara would be the director, that scripts would be supervised by Shin Yoshida, that Masahiro Hikokubo would choreograph the duels, and that Hirotoshi Takaya would adapt the character designs for the anime.
 A one-minute promotional video was released on December 17, 2010.
 The anime aired on TV Tokyo between April 11, 2011 and September 24, 2012.
 A second series titled Yu-Gi-Oh!
 Zexal II aired between October 7, 2012 and March 23, 2014 in a different time slot.
 Overall with both seasons, the total number of episodes are 146, plus 3 specials.

 An English adaptation by 4Kids Entertainment premiered on October 15, 2011 on Toonzai.
 Although, TV Tokyo and Nihon Ad Systems filed a lawsuit against 4Kids Entertainment and demanded the termination of the Yu-Gi-Oh! licensing agreement with them in March 2011, a stay of proceedings was ordered preventing the termination of the contract or the resale of the franchise until a ruling was decided.
 Following the bankruptcy of 4Kids, all Yu-Gi-Oh! assets were acquired by Konami's subsidiary, Konami Cross Media NY (which at the time was named 4K Media Inc.).
 The series aired on Saban Brands' Vortexx block until it dissolved on September 27, 2014 and aired on Nicktoons from April 12, 2013.
 Episodes from #114 onwards were streamed on Hulu.
 Ultra Kidz premiered the series in the United States with Latin American Spanish dubbing on June 1, 2018.
+Yu-Gi-Oh!
+Zexal's The 1st series since the original to complete the English dub 100%.